kshyju/techiesweb.net/_posts/2022-05-14-azure-functions-isolated-middleware-methods.md

 description: Useful APIs for writing azure function middleware
 ---

 One of the benefits of using isolated (out-of-process) model is the ability to plug in custom middlewares in the invocation pipeline.
 In this post, I will go through some of the handy APIs you can use to make your middleware authoring experience easier.
-All of these APIs are extension methods on `FunctionContext` instance which is available in the `Invoke` method of the middleware.
+All these APIs are extension methods on `FunctionContext` instance which is available in the `Invoke` method of the middleware.

 ### HTTP Trigger specific APIs

-Let's take a look at 2 APIs specific to Http triggers.
+Let us take a look at 2 APIs specific to Http triggers.

 #### GetHttpRequestDataAsync